 (Platform for European Preparedness Against (Re-)emerging Epidemics)

-bioMérieux is a partner of the EU-funded PREPARE network which aims to carry out large-scale clinical research studies on infectious diseases, in order to be prepared and able to mount a rapid, coordinated response to any severe infectious disease outbreak within 48 hours. bioMérieux plays a crucial role in the development and validation of pathogen detection tests
+bioMérieux is a partner of the EU-funded PREPARE network, which aims to carry out large-scale clinical research studies on infectious diseases, in order to be prepared and able to mounta rapid, coordinated response to any severe infectious disease outbreak within 48 hours. bioMérieux plays a crucial role in the development and validation of pathogens’ detection tests.

 (Innovative Training Networks)

-Rapid point of care (POC) diagnostic tools play a key role in differentiating viral from bacterial infections, determining the optimal antibiotic therapy and ultimately the effective clinical management of patients with infectious diseases.
-As part of the European Commission’s Horizon 2020 - Research and Innovation Framework Programme, the “New Diagnostics for Infectious Diseases” project offers students of different nationalities the opportunity to work in research labs to develop novel POC assays, targeting the most important and urgent clinical needs. bioMerieux is participating in this project by taking on 2 research students in its R&D facilities in 2016.
+Rapid point-of-care (POC) diagnostic tools play a key role in differentiating viral from bacterial infections, determining the optimal antibiotic therapy and ultimately the effective clinical management of patients with infectious diseases.
+As part of the European Commission’s Horizon 2020 - Research and Innovation Framework Programme, the “New Diagnostics for Infectious Diseases” project offers students of different nationalities the opportunity to work in research labs to develop novel POC assays, targeting the most important and urgent clinical needs. bioMérieux is participating in this project by regularly taking on research students in its R&D facilities.

-bioMérieux has initiated a research collaboration with the Jackson Laboratory in Maine, USA, to develop precision diagnostics for pathogens and their antimicrobial resistance.
-The objective is to find better methods to identify pathogens and determine which antibiotics offer the most effective treatment.
-The collaboration brings together bioMérieux’s expertise in clinical microbiology and antimicrobial resistance, with Jackson Lab’s expertise in next-generation DNA sequencing and genomic analysis.
+bioMérieux is continuing a research collaboration with the Jackson Laboratory in Maine, USA, to develop novel Next Generation Sequencing (NGS)-based precision diagnostics for microbes and their antimicrobial resistance.
+The objective is to optimize NGS to better identify pathogens and develop tools to investigate complex microbial communities.
+The collaboration combines bioMérieux’s expertise in clinical microbiology and antimicrobial resistance, with Jackson Lab’s expertise in NGS and genomic analyses.